amitbh007/Using-Python-to-Access-Web-Data-2020-Solutions/week4/Quiz/Reading Web-Data-From-Python.md

+> I've provided all possible questions, mark the ones that appear

 #### Q1.
 Which of the following Python data structures is most similar to the value returned in this line of Python:

     x = urllib.request.urlopen('http://data.pr4e.org/romeo.txt')